withcaldera/engineering-framework/roles/02-senior-software-engineer.md

 - Own outcomes, not just outputs
 - Drive features to completion, removing blockers for yourself and others
-- Proactively identify and solve problems before they escalate
+- Identify and solve problems before they escalate
+- Improve team processes and delivery speed on your own initiative
 - Build features that exceed expectations
 - Deeply understand client problems and constraints
-- Improve team practices and delivery speed proactively
 - Make clear, documented decisions with group consent—don't let decision paralysis become the bottleneck

 ### Leadership
 *Growing others, building shared understanding, and multiplying effectiveness.*

-- Actively coach less experienced engineers
+- Mentor less experienced engineers without waiting to be assigned
 - Provide detailed, educational feedback in code reviews
 - Help others grow through pairing and guidance
-- Lead technical discussions effectively
+- Lead technical discussions that help the team make better decisions
 - Set example through your work
-- Share learnings that elevate the team
+- Share lessons learned from your work that elevate the team

 ---